khowellmobile/2DGame/README.md

 # 2DGame

 This game is a simple 2D shooter where an astronaut man has to defend himself against red and green slimes.
-He can collect powerups along the way that can change the color of his projectiles, increase/decrease his speed, and give him extra lives.
+He can collect powerups along the way that change the color of his projectiles, increase/decrease his speed, and give him extra lives.
 <br>
 <br>
 Click [**here**](https://drive.google.com/file/d/1hVBlcKym0YSRHYSLyeFPnXLwwsS0Vm7s/view?usp=sharing) for a 1 minute demo video.

 ## Technical
-As the entire game file is very large I chose to only include the [game scripts](Scripts) and the [prefabs](Prefabs) in this repository.
+As the entire game file is very large, I chose to only include the [game scripts](Scripts) and the [prefabs](Prefabs) in this repository.
 All scripts are written in C#.

 - **Player**
         - All player movement, shooting, and animation is controlled by the [**Player Script**](Scripts/PlayerScript.cs)